 However, among health professionals, the idea is widespread that there is still a long way to go before all these conclusions can be affirmed absolutely, although many recognise the potential of CBD to treat anxiety.

-It is not a product with a magical effect, but rather has scientific backing for certain indications, and there is even an approved drug called Epidiolex.
+CBD oil is commonly used to reduce anxiety due to its relaxing properties, and there is an approved drug called Epidiolex.
 Its benefits, taking into account its different formats, include the following properties:

 Yes, but it depends on what it is used for.
 In Spain, the use of CBD and the production of CBD-rich products is legal as long as the product in question is intended for external use, e.g. for skin care or for the treatment of different types of skin conditions, among other uses.